daytonaio/content/guides/20240823_how_to_setup_postgresql_playground_in_daytona.md

 After you run the code, you'll be prompted to input your GitHub username and password.

 You can find the GitHub repository where my devcontainer config is located which I used for this guide [here](https://github.com/c0d33ngr/postgresql-playground-in-daytona).
-I later added a README and LICENSE files which wasn't neccessary to follow along with this guide.
+I later added a README and LICENSE files which weren't necessary to follow along with this guide.

-Now, we have successfully created the GitHub repository needed to spin up a devcontainer for PostgreSQL using Daytona.
+Now, we have successfully created the GitHub repository needed to spin up a dev container for PostgreSQL using Daytona.

 ## Setting Up PostgreSQL in Daytona